-If, at the discretion of the Department Head and Town Manager, the employee is not performing satisfactorily, the employee may be terminated.
+If, in the determination of the Department Head and Town Manager, the employee is not performing satisfactorily, the employee may be terminated.
 Further, the Town reserves the right to extend an employee's probationary period at the Town's sole discretion.